Henlius and Accord Healthcare Receive EMA Approval for Zercepac®, trastuzumab biosimilar | 29.07.20 | finanzen.ch

 SHANGHAI, July 29, 2020 /PRNewswire/ -- The European Commission (EC) has approved Shanghai Henlius Biotech, Inc. (2696.HK) and Accord Healthcare Limited (Accord)'s Zercepac®, a biosimilar trastuzumab, for the treatment of certain patients with HER2-positive early breast cancer, HER2-positive metastatic breast cancer and previously untreated HER2-positive metastatic gastric cancer.
 The approval was based on a series of robust studies including comparative quality studies, preclinical and clinical studies.
 The results confirmed the biosimilarity of Zercepac®, demonstrating comparable efficacy and safety to the reference product, Herceptin®.

-The approval of Zercepac®, developed and manufactured by Henlius, is a significant milestone for both companies.
+The approval of this medicine developed and manufactured by Henlius, is a significant milestone for both companies.
 Zercepac® is the first monoclonal antibody (mAb), and third biosimilar, launched by Accord in Europe, and it is the first mAb developed by Henlius to be approved in the EU.

 Dr Scott Liu, co-founder and CEO of Henlius, said, "Henlius' mission is to improve patients' lives by providing them with quality and affordable protein therapeutics through technical innovation and operational excellence.
 The approval of Zercepac® in the EU is a significant milestone of our global strategy.
 This achievement announces that our capability in the development and manufacturing of biologics has reached international standards.
 In the future, Henlius will provide more high-quality biologics as new treatment options to benefit patients worldwide."

-Paul Tredwell, Accord VP Speciality Brands, EMENA said, "Zercepac® is an exciting new addition to our growing oncology portfolio which now provides access to over 30 high-quality, cost-effective oncology treatments to patients across Europe.
-With Zercepac®, our first mAb, we firmly establish our expertise in bringing high-quality complex medicines to market – to ensure improved patient access, and to provide cost-effective alternatives to overstretched health systems."
+Paul Tredwell, Accord VP Speciality Brands, EMENA said "This product is an exciting new addition to our growing oncology portfolio which now provides access to over 30 high-quality, cost-effective oncology treatments to patients across Europe.
+With Zercepac®, our first mAb, we firmly establish our expertise in bringing complex medicines to market – to ensure improved patient access, and to provide cost-effective alternatives to overstretched health systems."

 About Henlius